 A Chinese Ghost Story III (1991) Movie Trailer

 Two Buddhist monks, the master Bai Yun and his inept disciple Shi Fang are transporting a golden idol of Buddha.
 On their travels, they meet the relatively honorable mercenary Yin.
 Beset by thieves and ne’er-do-wells in the villages, the monks opt to spend the night at the local temple, which is none other than the Orchid Temple of the first film.
 Over the next few nights, Shi Fang is visited by Lotus and the two become fond of each other.

 However, Butterfly becomes suspicious of her sister Lotus.
 Being rivals for the favor of the Tree Demon, Butterfly plots to capture the monk and expose her sister’s betrayal.
 When the Tree Demon attempts to take Shi Fang, the master intervenes and uses a spell to transport his disciple to safety.
 In the ensuing battle with the Tree Demon, the master himself is captured.

-Shi Fang enlists Yin to help rescue his master, and feels he must also help Lotus by recovering her urn.
+Shi Fang enlists Yin to help rescue his master and feels he must also help Lotus by recovering her urn.
 Yin and the master do battle with the Tree Demon, destroying it.
 Though he disapproves of his disciple’s relationship with the ghost, the master helps to save Lotus as well.
-However, after the Tree Demon’s destruction the Black Mountain Demon takes up the pursuit of Shi Fang, Master Bai Yun and Lotus.
-He summons high pillars to block their escape route and darkens the sky so the sunlight cannot shine on earth.
+However, after the Tree Demon’s destruction, the Black Mountain Demon takes up the pursuit of Shi Fang, Master Bai Yun, and Lotus.
+He summons high pillars to block their escape route and darkens the sky so the sunlight cannot shine on the earth.